operator-framework/enhancements/enhancements/split-sdk-into-multiple-projects.md

    * lives in operator-framework/operator-sdk
    * will have a deprecation policy
      * we can deprecate in minor versions; removal becomes a major version bump
+   * this split is dependent on Kubebuilder Phase 2.
 1. SDK library
    * contains utility code like package status, status condition, annotated watcher, etc.